daviddvs/ml_nfv_ec/README.md

 Run the Modeler to create/update models in the Backend.
 Note: server IP must be edited in `ml_model` to point to the Backed server.
-Note: update interval in seconds
+Note: update interval in seconds and press CTRL+C to exit.
 ```
 cd ~/ml_nfv_ec/backend
 python3 model.py --classifier --regressor --clustering -i <update_interval>